Skip to main content

-Spring Boot 3.1.0 introduced great support for Testcontainers that will not only make writing integration tests easier, but also make local development a breeze.
+Spring Boot 3.1.0 introduced great support for Testcontainers that’ll not only make writing integration tests easier, but also make local development a breeze.

 “Clone & Run” Developer Experience

-Gone are the days where we had to maintain a document with a long list of manual steps we needed to perform to set up the application locally before running the application.
-With Docker installing the application dependencies become easier.
-However, you still had to maintain different versions of scripts, based on your Operating System, to spin up the application dependencies as docker containers manually.
+Gone are the days of maintaining a document with a long list of manual steps needed to set up an application locally before running it.
+With Docker installing the application, dependencies became easier.
+But you still had to maintain different versions of scripts based on your Operating System, to manually spin up the application dependencies as Docker containers.

-If you are new to Testcontainers then please go through Getting started with Testcontainers in a Java Spring Boot Project guide to learn how to test your Spring Boot applications using Testcontainers.
+If you’re new to Testcontainers, go through Getting started with Testcontainers in a Java Spring Boot Project guide to learn how to test your Spring Boot applications using Testcontainers.

 Prior to Spring Boot 3.1.0, we had to use @DynamicPropertySource to set the dynamic properties obtained from containers started by Testcontainers as follows: